 The U.S. Kids Golf Foundation was launched in 2001 to provide opportunities for kids to play and learn the game through local tours and tournaments.
 Since holding its first tournament in 2000, the U.S. Kids Golf Foundation now runs some 400 events each year with 2009 World Championships – the largest and most prestigious golf tournament for kids in the world – attracting more than 1,200 players for the second year in a row.
 A Teen World Championship for golfers ages 13-18 is also now being staged, attracting an additional 450 golfers.

 A full list of all scores is available on this link: http://www.uskidsgolf.com/eng/europeanChampionship/redirect.cfm?sectionID=b2c/tournaments/tournamentResults.cfm&age_group_id=25&type=EC&location_id=3522&tournament_id=779

 For more information on the U.S. Kids Golf European Championships, visit www.uskidsgolf.com

-Press release issued on behalf of US Kids Golf Foundation as part of a successful PR and social media campaign carried out by the Holyrood Partnership.
+Press release issued on behalf of US Kids Golf Foundation as part of a successful PR and social media campaign carried out by the Holyrood PR.